TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 Why Aged Leads Are Generally Safer

-When you buy aged leads from a reputable vendor like Aged Lead Store, the consent was captured at the point of generation.
-The consumer filled out a form, checked a disclosure box, and provided their phone number with the understanding that they would be contacted about the product or service they inquired about.
+Aged leads were generated from opt-in web forms and quote requests where the consumer provided their information and agreed to be contacted.
+When you buy from a reputable vendor like Aged Lead Store, that consent was captured at generation — the consumer filled out a form, agreed to a disclosure, and provided their phone number expecting to be contacted about the product they inquired about.

-• Industry best practice treats consent as valid for approximately 90 days for telemarketing purposes
+• Industry best practice treats consent as valid for approximately 90 days

 • Some lead contracts specify consent windows in their terms

-• Carrier-level consent (for text messaging) may have shorter windows based on carrier policies
+• Carrier-level consent (for text messaging) may have shorter windows

 Practical Guidelines for Aged Lead Compliance